Faith today and hope for tomorrow

 A friend recently observed my writings have “taken a darker turn” of late.
 When I pointed at everything going on in the world, he nodded and then asked “How are you though?
 Where are you right now?”

-I share personal anecdotes for illustrative purposes all the time, but our conversation reminded me it’s been a few years since I’ve shared about where I am personally with faith and church life.
-I should probably share about that more often considering the topics I explore.
-Honestly though, I find it difficult to talk about myself knowing our degrading situation in the United States stems in large part from the evangelical culture I used to be a part of.
+I share personal anecdotes for illustrative purposes all the time, but our conversation reminded me it’s been a few years since I’ve shared where I am personally with faith and church life.
+I should probably talk about that more considering the topics I explore.
+Honestly though, I find it difficult to share about myself knowing our degrading situation in the United States stems in large part from the evangelical culture I used to be a part of.
 It can be hard to move forward when the past echoes deafeningly all around me.

 The past several months I’ve felt a bit like Neo and Trinity near the end of The Matrix Resurrections.
 Setting aside the film slapping around reboot culture and its own audience, Resurrections stayed true to the originals insofar as being heavy-handed with deeper messages and metaphors.
 One message that emerged in the second film fully arrives in Resurrections: we never fully escape the past.
 Trauma comes back to haunt us, individually and generationally.
 Neo and Trinity learn just how much their pasts still dominate them as the film progresses.
 How their traumas still control them.
 How the unrealistic expectations of others and the fretting of friends and allies leaves them frustrated and exhausted.

-While I’m grateful murderous computer programs aren’t hunting me down, I often feel like I’m running through my own strange repeating loops.
+Murderous computer programs aren’t hunting me down, but I often feel like I’m running through my own strange repeating loops.
 These embattled streets, that green-marbled lobby, and this rooftop all look way too familiar.
 Haven’t I been here before?
 Why does this culture war never end and why does it feel even more absurd now?
 Do I really have to have this same argument yet again, with the same kinds of people who refuse to try to do better, or even listen?

 Having lived here my whole life I’m well-acquainted with the wearisome nature of these strange repeating loops, so I suppose I’m doing okay.
 Present concerns can be found here, here, and here.
 Getting back to my friend’s question about where I am with faith and church life is harder to pin down.
 I’m unsure about a lot of things, but here are five areas I have become settled in.

 These days I’m drawn to older, more liturgical traditions such as Anglicanism, Orthodoxy, and Catholicism.
 For now I remain broadly Protestant though.
 Our family is in a Presbyterian church that sometimes feels as if it’s halfway to being Anglican.
-It’s mostly working for me even if it is a little too culturally evangelical for my taste.
+It’s mostly working for me even if it is too culturally and theologically evangelical for my comfort.
 Again though, that’s hard to escape in my neck of the woods.
 I prefer being in a church that’s not a monoculture anyways.

-Complicating this is that it’s sometimes hard to know what is truly Protestant and what is Evangelical, as in my context those are usually not the same thing despite some overlap.
-One of the easiest ways to see this is that many evangelical churches have a brutally rigid priesthood that outweighs all other authority, including the Spirit and Scripture.
+Complicating this is that it’s sometimes hard to know what is truly Protestant and what is Evangelical, as in my context those are usually not the same thing despite decreasing overlap.
+One of the easiest ways to see this is that many evangelical churches have a ruthlessly rigid priesthood that outweighs all other authority, including the Spirit and Scripture.
 That’s decidedly not Protestant.

 Not that I’m a Perfect Protestant™.
-I’ve lost interest in penal substitutionary atonement, one of the central theologies that came out of the Protestant Reformation.
+I’ve lost trust in penal substitutionary atonement, one of the central theologies that came out of the Protestant Reformation.
 If a lot of evangelicals are bad protestants then I probably am too, just in a different direction.
 I’m much less reformed in my theology than I used to be.
-In my neck of the woods reformed theology is way too formulaic, selfish, and hollow.
+In my neck of the woods reformed theology tends to be way too formulaic, selfish, shallow, and hollow.
 I do think there’s a lot to love about historic Protestantism though and just read a nice little book about that.

 2. Trading in certainty for enchantment

-I think it’s fair to say we are at least one foot into the postmodern world.
+It’s fair to say we are now at least one foot into the postmodern world.
 While that has manifested in some ugly post-truth subcultures, one silver lining is that people are more comfortable asking questions they’ve always had than they were just a few years ago.
 This is excellent, especially when hard questions can be asked safely inside of churches.

 Unfortunately a lot of churches here are completely unsafe to ask even easy questions in.
 Brittle certainty stemming from a narrow approach to reformed theology and confusing cultural desires with the Gospel is why.
-Being biblical trumps being Christlike, and being biblical ends up not being very biblical either.
+Being biblical trumps being Christlike, and being biblical ends up just being a low view of Scripture.
 We’ll circle back around to the logical endpoint of this in a moment.

 The first is that absolute truth is real, but we humans are not capable of fully accessing or understanding most of it.
-The existence of absolute truth puts certainty to death for humans.
+Indeed, the existence of absolute truth puts certainty to death for humans.
 The second has to do with the quote from Garrett Green at the top: “Here is where the role of imagination becomes so important: by sharing his self-certainty with us, God enables us to imagine a truth beyond our ability to know.”
-Only God has certainty; exactly much or little I do not know.
-But what God has given us is imagination, individually and communally, in which we grasp at God’s Truth that is beyond our ability to know.
+Only God has certainty; exactly how much I do not know.
+But what God has given us is imagination, individually and communally, in which we grasp at God’s Truth that is beyond ourselves.

-Again, I’m still not sure what all this means.
-Maybe it means the Bible is simply humanity’s best attempt at understanding who God is and what meaning we have.
-Maybe we glimpse it in the Imago Dei.
+Again, I’m not sure what all this means.
+Maybe the Bible is humanity’s best attempt at understanding who God is and what meaning we have.
+Maybe we glimpse both in the Imago Dei.
 We can see this Truth but we cannot understand most any of it.
-So we use our imaginations and the power of story.
-When we stop doing that, when we think we can claim absolute certainty, that seems to be when we get into a lot of trouble.
-Maybe abuse isnʼt the result of sin, but is merely the logical end point of self-delusions of omnipotence.
+So we use our imaginations and the power of story flows from there.
+When we stop doing that, when we claim absolute certainty, that seems to be the moment trouble begins.
+Maybe abuse isnʼt the result of sin, but is simply the logical end point of self-delusions of omnipotence.

 I’ll be writing some more in the coming months as I sift through this.
-For now I’m just enjoying the strange comfort that comes with knowing there is much I cannot know.
+For now I’m just enjoying the strange comfort that comes with knowing there is so much I cannot know.
+Feeling small used to bother me.
+It no longer does, if anything I prefer it.

 3. Can we be done with patriarchy already?

-In the year of our Lord 2026 —and with each passing year, for that matter— the fact so many churches still insist only men can be elders and pastors becomes more and more laughable.
+In the year of our Lord 2026 —and with each passing year, for that matter— the fact so many churches still insist only men can be elders and pastors becomes more and more demoralizing.
+Jesus went out of his way to affirm the full humanity of women.
 As one of the world's preeminent New Testament scholars N.T.
 Wright said years ago, “the scholarship is quite clear” that women were leaders in the early Church.
 Shortly after he added this insightful bit:

 “What are the forces in our culture today —particularly I have to say in America— which are forcing some churches and some people to fasten on to one or two verses from elsewhere to say ‘oh no, no, no we can’t have women doing this, that, or the other’?
 Because that’s a highly, highly selective reading of Scripture and, as with all other theological answers the best place to start is with the resurrection of Jesus, and then everything flows out from there.”

-I’m guessing Wright had the church culture I’m surrounded by in mind.
-We care about what we think Scripture teaches cloven from the story of Jesus, especially the Resurrection, in an environment that already places the Cross in extreme importance over the full story of Jesus.
-We shouldn’t be surprised that patriarchal institutions and the people inside them struggle to follow Jesus, even if they acknowledge this is a difficult issue.
+I’m guessing Wright has my broader church culture in mind.
+Here, we hone in on what we think Scripture teaches divorced from the story of Jesus, especially the Resurrection, in an environment that already places the Cross in extreme importance over the full story of Jesus.
+We shouldn’t be surprised that patriarchal institutions and the people inside them struggle to treat women as true equals to men as Jesus did, even if they acknowledge this is a difficult issue.
+Silencing half the human race and telling women they must ignore their calling because they don’t have a penis is exasperating.

-While I’ve never been complementarian, for much of my life patriarchy is something I never thought about, probably because I’m a man and the material benefits that come with this system tend to blind men to its hazards.
-The past several years I’ve come to see complementarianism or whatever word you want to use as sinful and wrong.
-Silence half the human race and telling women they can’t be leaders because they don’t have a penis is just dumb.
+While I’ve never been complementarian, for much of my life patriarchy is something I never thought about, probably because I’m a man and the material benefits of patriarchy tend to blind men to its existence.
+The past ten years I’ve come to see male-only leadership as sinful and wrong.

-I suppose in some extreme cultural circumstances, giving the illusion of patriarchy would be wise for safety reasons.
-Indeed, the dangers of not adhering to pater familias in the Roman Empire seems to have weighed heavily on Paul when he gave his views on the household and church life (Ephesians 5, Colossians 3, 1 Timothy 2).
+I suppose in some extreme cultural circumstances, giving the illusion of patriarchy while not actually doing it would be wise for safety reasons.
+Indeed, the dangers of not adhering to pater familias in the Roman Empire seems to have weighed heavily on Paul when he gave guidance on the household and church life (Ephesians 5, Colossians 3, 1 Timothy 2).
 We know Roman authorities already viewed Christians as a problem.
 Openly defying the interwoven gender and legal demands of the Empire would have been a death warrant for the early churches.
-Paul saying do patriarchy, but not really was a wise move given their circumstances.
+Paul saying do patriarchy, but not really seems like a wise move given their circumstances.

-The problem this poses to us is obvious: we don’t face those circumstances today.
-U.S. army troops aren’t going to raid your church and jail or execute parishioners if a woman is preaching or serving as an official elder.
-Paul, then, should be the most conservative that Christians ever go when it comes to gender.
-Sadly, many churches have sprinted far to the right of Paul by baptizing the silencing and removal of authority from women as being biblical when there are no biblical reasons for doing so.
-Not only are we not being biblical, we’re embracing the Curse as righteous.
-N.T.
-Wright is, well, right.
+The problem this poses to us is obvious: we don’t face such circumstances today.
+Far from it.
+The American military isn’t going to raid your church and jail or execute parishioners if a woman is preaching or serving as an elder.
+Neither is a mob.
+As such, Paul should be the most conservative that Christians ever go when it comes to gender and culture.
+Sadly, many churches have sprinted far to the right of Paul by baptizing the silencing and removal of authority from women as being biblical when there is no biblical justification or cultural threat for doing so.
+This leaves us openly embracing the Curse and Roman hierarchy as righteousness.
 We ignore the Resurrection and what that great gift means to our own peril.
+The gifts of women are hamstrung and men become stunted in their own growth because of it.

 4. Fundamentalists vs. modernists…yawn